 When I’m travelling with a group, I feel free

 There’s also something pretty special about group travel.
 When you’re a small set of people from all over the globe exploring together, you get to know one another pretty quickly.
 Everyone’s on the same wavelength; super-open, friendly and liberal in terms of their outlook on life.
 That makes it a lot easier to comfortably be who you are.

 If I compare who I am on Flash Pack trips to who I am at work – I am a London-based investment banker – it’s very different.
-I’m open about my identity at work, but when I’m travelling with a group I feel free to relax and open up with my new group of friends.
+I’m open about my identity at work, but when I’m traveling with a group I feel free to relax and open up with my new group of friends.

-My last holiday to Bali was epic; it was a really good bonding trip.
+My last vacation to Bali was epic; it was a really good bonding trip.
 Over the course of two weeks together, we became really close.
 It was like having a small family, getting to know everyone’s quirks and forming great friendships.
 I’ve since planned a sabbatical from work, during which I’ll travel with Flash Pack to Costa Rica, Colombia, Argentina and Peru.

 It’s no longer something I try and hide away

 For anyone who is LGBTQ+, you shouldn’t be concerned about going on a group trip and being exactly who you are.
 The whole point of these trips is to go and have an amazing time in other places, meet and learn about new people.

 Being gay is not something I’m shouty about; but it’s also no longer something I try and hide away.
 It’s simply who I am.

 Got a story or adventure that could inspire a solo traveler like you?
 Tag @flashpack on social or email [email protected] to be featured.